 In both collage and photography, texture, color, and lines are what I am most drawn to.
 Many of my photos are abstract, giving my audience the opportunity to look more closely at objects we might only look at in passing, but fail to really “see”.
 I use Lightroom as a way to enhance the existing colors and textures found on objects, while I try not to, occasionally I will remove spots or objects that take away from the overall composition.
 For my latest project, I am using Photoshop to overlay some of my dumpsters over objects found in nature, using complimentary colors and patterns to create unique objects and images.
 Eventually I would like to use some of my photographs in collages on canvas to see what unique pieces of art I can create.

-My work has been displayed in several galleries, and I have also had photographs featured in several issues of ArtAscent magazine.
-In addition, I am on Instagram daily and have had work featured on several Instagram communities.
-I am an active member with the Atlanta Photography Group, Women In Focus, Atlanta Collage Society, National Collage Society, and PPA.
+My work has been displayed in galleries around Atlanta.
+I have also had photographs featured in ArtAscent magazine, and The Streets Magazine.
+I was “Minted” in 2017 and currently have pieces for sale on Minted.com as well as PBTeen.com.
+I am an active member with the Atlanta Photography Group, Women In Focus, Atlanta Collage Society, and the National Collage Society.